isomerpages/moe-catholichigh/_about/Our CHS Campus.md

 ##### Aviation Milestones Gallery

 The Aviation Milestones Gallery celebrates the progression of flight in human history by showcasing the past, present and future of aviation.
-Th gallery serves to educate and inspire students with a strong interest in aviation and aerospace through the showcase of the history of aviation, science of aviation and the development of aviation in Singapore.
+The gallery serves to educate and inspire students with a strong interest in aviation and aerospace through the showcase of the history of aviation, science of aviation and the development of aviation in Singapore.

 ![](/images/about46.png)